ckicin123/roblox-studio-modules/equation bar/explanation.md

+#  before you complain about small mishaps
+this has only had 1 version made of it, and i am aware of the mishaps. they aren't huge but they are definitely there. if i get the time and feel like it i will fix it. but lets be honest. nobody is using this even though it's cool.
 # introduction of concept

 you will notice that in every video game almost all progression bars are straight lines, this includes health bars, stamina bar, mana bars, loading bars. so on..